Handcrafted Furniture – What Does It Mean and What Purpose Does It Serve?

 This refers to work done outside of a controlled environment in which the outcome and quality of the end product is not fixed but rather, depends upon the maker’s skill and attentiveness.
 A brief distraction or a miscalculation is all it takes to alter or ruin the end product.
 Even the best of craftsmen are at risk of a mistake.
 Careless or unskilled artisans will produce bad work every time.

 Illustration: This pair of spindles didn’t pass inspection.
-See anything amiss?
+See anything amiss?“the workmanship of certainty”

 Products created in a controlled, mass production facility fall under this category.
 Each item is made to the same specs using an automated process that is nearly 100% certain to turn out perfectly identical items.
 This is why a car parts manufacturer based overseas in a third world sweatshop can produce millions of components that will all fit perfectly in Fords and Chevys across the USA.